 Chapter 17 – Goodbye Sally

-Having a serious family conference without interruptions from guests with fatuous requests most idiots could have resolved themselves was difficult.
+Having a serious family conference without interruptions from guests, with fatuous requests that most idiots could have resolved themselves, was difficult.
 However, we urgently needed to sort out the situation with Mark before war broke out and disturbed the superficial calm of staff harmony.
 We adjourned to the nearest private and acoustically insulated place we could think of.
 The en suite bathroom in my room and perched on whatever surface we could find.
 Jack

 And Donna sat on the side of the bath, I put the lid down and sat on the toilet, Mark, and Susan leaned against the sink.
 Nobody appeared happy or comfortable.
 Susan was sniffing.